|Price||$3.99/mo; 500 GB|

 In the sections that follow, you will learn about how NordLocker works and see our hands-on test results.
 We begin this NordLocker review by quickly looking at an overview of our main findings, before diving into the details.

 As we noted above, NordLocker started out as a simple encryption tool.
 Today, NordLocker retains all its original capabilities, and adds its own encrypted cloud storage system as well.
 Why the change?
 As Oliver Noble, an encryption specialist at NordLocker explains,

 NordLocker took a challenge to revise and turn round existing cloud storage practices.
 Encrypting files first and uploading them to the cloud of the same provider helps to avoid the involvement of third-party vendors.
 All that can be done with a single move of drag and drop.

-With 3 GB of NordLocker Cloud storage now included in the Free NordLocker plan, and 500 GB included in the paid Premium plan, NordLocker is now positioned to go head-to-head with the leading cloud storage services, rather than just relying on them for storage.
+With 3 GB of cloud storage now included in the Free NordLocker plan, and 500 GB included in the paid Premium plan, NordLocker is positioned to go head-to-head with the leading cloud storage services, rather than just relying on them for storage.